Ann Sofie Clemmensen

 Artmaking is a gateway for experimenting with composition and embodied ways of knowing.
 I teach students ways to engage in the craft of making that consider how one’s continually evolving understanding of the space and place one inhabits are established and maintained along with the possible impact and consequence.

-Clemmensen is an Assistant Professor in the Department of Dance, teaching courses in contemporary movement practice, improvisation, composition, and interdisciplinary creative research.
+Clemmensen is an Associate Professor in the Department of Dance, teaching courses in contemporary movement practice, improvisation, composition, and interdisciplinary creative research.

 [Photo by Michelle Ye | LAS’22]